New Hampshire State Society of Medical Assistants

 Article VII - DUES

 a new member joining on or after September 1st shall be credited to the following year

 B. One-half dues will be assessed for sustaining members

 C. Dues will be assessed for student members at the national level.
 No dues will be

-D. Life and Honorary membership conferred at the national level are not assessed National dues
+D. Life and Honorary membership conferred at the national level are not assessed

-Section 2 - To serve as delegate or an alternate, a member?s dues shall be postmarked or submitted electronically to
+Officer, or a Trustee, a member’s dues shall be postmarked or submitted electronically to

 Section 3 - Membership belongs to the individual and shall be nontransferable.